 The sensing network is designed and implemented for each city, according to its particularities.
 Due to the heterogeneity of urban mobility and that what is to be measured (vehicles) can circulate through an infinity of different routes, the network must be flexible, formed by many mobile and few fixed devices, to extend to the maximum the capacities of obtaining data, with the objective of evaluating the greater percentage of the circulating fleet in a wide range of conditions.
 This concept is shown in the following diagram:

 The following diagram shows a possible urban toll model, combining vehicle access fees by environmental label and preventing access to the most polluting vehicles:

-An emissions remote sensing cabinet has been installed at one of the accesses to the Madrid Low Emission Zone.
+An emissions remote sensing cabinet was installed at one of the accesses to the Madrid Low Emission Zone.
 The device operates completely autonomously.
-It is the first remote measurement station for remote vehicle emissions monitoring and has been installed as a demonstrator in Prim Street.
+It is the first remote measurement station for remote vehicle emissions monitoring and was installed as a demonstrator in Prim Street.
 The station includes full digital connectivity, displaying data in real time and connecting to the Spanish Vehicle Registry database.
 Vehicles identified as high emitters can receive an administrative notification to require an extraordinary technical inspection.
 If the vehicle does not show up on time or if the emissions test in the PTI is not favorable, the vehicle's permit to access the LEZcan be rescinded.